automl/autorl-org/_pages/dates.md

 This is a (likely incomplete) list of important dates and event relating to AutoRL.
 Please tell us if we missed anything!

 ## Upcoming Dates
+- 30.04.26: Full paper deadline for this year's [AutoML Conf](https://2026.automl.cc/)
+- 01/05.03.26: Abstract/Paper deadline for the [RL Conference](https://rl-conference.cc/callforpapers.html)
+- 06.02.26: Theresa Eimer will give a talk at the [Workshop on Reinforcement Learning](https://www.wim.uni-mannheim.de/doering/conferences/rl-2026/) at the University of Mannheim.

+## Past Dates
 - 17.09.25: We will be at [EWRL 2025](https://ewrl.wordpress.com/ewrl18-2025/) where we have three papers accepted and Theresa will be giving a contributed talk titled "Reinforcement Learning Algorithms Are Misbehaved Black Boxes"

-## Past Dates
 - 19.03.25: Abstract paper deadline for [AutoML'25](https://2025.automl.cc/dates/)
 - 19.10.24: Theresa and André will be giving a half-day [tutorial on AutoRL at ECAI 2024](https://autorl.org/tutorial-ecai/)
 - 10.09.24: Theresa and André will be giving a [tutorial on AutoRL at the international conference on AutoML](https://2024.automl.cc/?page_id=1575)